 Paul Jared Newman, a native of Manhattan, New York, has been a guitar player since his early teens.
 His first gig was as on-stage guitarist at the famed Judson Poet’s Theatre, in The Love Cure, one of the first rock musicals created in New York.
 An awakening to classical music and the Spanish guitar occurred soon after, and in recent years flamenco has deepened his involvement with Spanish music.

-Ongoing performing affiliations include: guitarist/arranger with SEGUE, a classical Spanish and flamenco ensemble with violinist Sarah Geller and flamenco dancer Eva Conti Alegria; Flamenco y mas with la Didi (Deirdre Towers) and friends, a music and dance group presenting a mix of Spanish classical, flamenco and excursions into Jazz and Blues.
+Ongoing performing affiliations include: guitarist/arranger with SEGUE, a classical Spanish and flamenco ensemble with violinist Sarah Geller and flamenco dancer Eva Conti Alegria; Flamenco y mas with dancer Deirdre Towers and friends, presenting a mix of Spanish classical, flamenco and excursions into Jazz and Blues.

-Current and recent residencies include: Performing Artist with Healing Arts Initiative (HAI); Guitar Accompanist, Ballet Hispanico; Accompanist for the legendary Aileen Pasloff’s Spanish and Flamenco classes at Bard College; Accompanist for noted maestros José Molina and Mariano Parra in NYC; Teaching Artist, New York City Center Arts in Education Program.
+Current and recent residencies include: Flamenco Vivo Carlota Santana, Performing Artist with Healing Arts Initiative (HAI); Guitar Accompanist, Ballet Hispanico; Accompanist for the legendary Aileen Pasloff’s Spanish and Flamenco classes at Bard College; Accompanist for noted maestros José Molina and Mariano Parra in NYC; Teaching Artist, New York City Center Arts in Education Program.

 Recent performance/composition credits include: Guitarist/actor: Este Nuestro Espacio dance theatre piece by Silvia Siller, Poet’s Den Theatre, New York; Composer/on-stage guitarist: Re:turn, multimedia work by Dagmar Spain, Kraine Theatre, NYC; Guitarist: Under Fire, New York Musical Theatre Festival; Theatre at St. Clements; Composer/on-stage guitarist: The Phantom Lady by Calderon, Soho Repertory Theatre, NYC; Composer/guitarist, Choreographers On The Edge with Compania Flamenca Librada, Byrdcliffe Theatre, Woodstock, NY; Guest Artist, Música en las Montañas festival in Las Alpujarras, Granada, Spain.